What are the main reasons for employee absenteeism?

 disruption of care arrangements (eg childminder is off sick)

 Employers are not obliged to pay employees in respect of emergency time off, subject to the employment contract or policies on compassionate leave.
+It is a good time to make a Time off for dependants policy to cover emergency situations.

 In some circumstances, such bereavement leave may need to be paid.
-Parents are entitled to take up to two weeks off where they have lost a child under 18 (or where a child was stillborn after 24 weeks’ pregnancy), on or after 6 of April 2020, to allow them time to grieve.
+Parents are entitled to take up to 2 weeks off where they have lost a child under 18 (or where a child was stillborn after 24 weeks’ pregnancy), on or after 6 April 2020, to allow them time to grieve.
 Parental bereavement leave can be paid or unpaid.
 Unpaid bereavement leave applies to parents from the first day they work for their employer.
 Paid parental bereavement becomes available to qualifying parents after 26 weeks of continuous employment.
 For more information, read Parental bereavement leave.

-Long term absence will normally fall into the context of long term illness.
+Long-term absence will normally fall into the context of long-term illness.
 A return to work plan can be agreed upon between long-term sick employees and their employer which avoids the need to keep obtaining fit notes.

 Persistent or intermittent absence (ie where an employee keeps taking short amounts of time off for sickness or another reason) should be monitored and assessed over time.